SmoothCoder12/SmoothCoder12/README.md

 ### About Me

-- 🎓 I'm a **final-year Computer Science student** with a focus on mobile technology.
+I am a **final-year Computer Science student** with a strong passion for building high-quality, cross-platform mobile applications.
+My expertise lies in **Flutter and Dart**, and I have hands-on experience in creating feature-rich apps from concept to deployment, backed by significant freelance experience.

-- 🚀 I'm passionate about building high-quality, cross-platform mobile apps with **Flutter & Dart**.
+- 🔭 I’m currently developing **NoteMore**, an advanced notes app with a rich text editor.
-- 💼 My skills are backed by **significant freelance experience** in both app and web development.
+- 🌱 I’m currently exploring **advanced state management and performance optimization** in Flutter.
-- 🌱 I’m currently exploring advanced concepts in **state management and app performance optimization.**
+- 💼 Actively seeking a challenging **Flutter Developer role** to contribute to innovative projects.

 ---

-### 🚀 Tech Stack
+### 🚀 My Tech Stack

 <p align="center">
   <a href="https://flutter.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/flutter/flutter-original.svg" alt="flutter" width="45" height="45"/></a>